Latest News

 Shaft Trip: All spears, lances, and polearms are treated as trip weapons, and you gain Improved Trip.
 Many already have that special quality, and not every dragoon will want to use a trip build.
 Still, it’s a good way to pick up the feat for a trip build, even though you need to meet the prereqs for Greater Trip normally.

-Shellbreaker: Reduce all DR by 1 per deadly lancer damage die for one round to targets of your dive.
+Shellbreaker: Reduce all DR by 1 per two deadly lancer damage die for one round to targets of your dive.
 Good if you can support someone in your party doing two-weapon fighting or a ranged class with extra attacks, but bad if you’re the only physical attacker who cares about DR. You can’t really take advantage of this for yourself.

 Smite: +2 damage to all melee weapons with which you are proficient, Moogle in the Room or not.
 This does stack with Weapon Specialization, but you need to take the Fighter Training talent to take that, so this is an effective replacement.